 So, the walk to Foggintor Quarry turned out to be pretty simple, it’s hardly worth me making a map for it.
 Turns out that’s a good thing because I totally forgot to track it.
 I did however track the walk back to the carpark so you can have a look to see the start point and exactly how to get there.

-In this blog post, I am going to tell you a bit more detail about getting there and tips/ideas for which way to walk around the quarry when there (basically what I did), including walking by some ruins.
+In this guide, I am going to tell you a bit more detail about getting there, with full logistics, and tips and ideas for which way to walk around Foggintor Quarry when there (basically what I did), including walking by some ruins.
 All with lots of pictures, so you know what to expect.

 Good question.
 I had no idea.
-I have since (with the help of my mother) found out that granite used to be extracted from here for use in construction.
+I have since found out that granite used to be extracted from here for use in construction.
 It was used to build the nearby Princetown, the prison and even in some London landmarks.
 Notably London Bridge and Nelsons column.

 Fun Fact: London Bridge is said to have granite from Haytor Quarry (not Foggintor).
 Now, this is a trick.
 The Haytor Quarrie’s had been shut down and the Haytor granite company now formed to work out of Foggintor.
 So any granite coming out Foggintor was labelled with the Haytor name.
 This was beneficial as Haytor granite was considered to be superior to Foggintor granite…..or so I have read.

-- How to get there: For this specific route, you need a car (I will show public transport options in a min).
-The trail starts off the B3357.
+- How to get there: The trail starts off the B3357.
 I don’t know the road name and it’s not showing on Google Maps when I look.
 It’s the road linking Two Bridges with Merrivale.
 There is a car park at the start which (at the time of writing) is also not visible on Google Maps.
 Basically, if you are driving west along this road from Two Bridges, you will reach a small parking area with a stone sign for Yellowmeade Farm.
 If you reach the Four Winds car park you have gone too far.
-You can also easily walk to Foggintor Quarry from Princetown which has public transport.
-The Dartmoor Explorer runs though here.
+You can also easily walk to Foggintor Quarry from Princetown which has public transport, including the Dartmoor Explorer.

-- Distance: 1.4km from the car park to the quarry.
+- Distance: Just under 1 mile from the car park to the quarry.
+Add more for exploring and then returning.

 - Time: 15min one way to get there.